birdwell/fitness_journey/README.md

 All the data is persisted with Firestore and is kept in sync across multiple devices.

-## Roadmap

-- [ ] Add missing tests
-- [x] Stateful Nested Navigation (available since GoRouter 7.1)
-- [ ] Use controllers / notifiers consistently across the app (some code still needs to be updated)
-- [ ] Add localization
-- [ ] Use the new Firebase UI packages where useful
-- [ ] Responsive UI

-> This is a tentative roadmap.
-There is no ETA for any of the points above.
-This is a low priority project and I don't have much time to maintain it.

 ## Relevant Articles

 The app is based on my Flutter Riverpod architecture, which is explained in detail here: